cooperrc/numpy_gsod2020/proposal.md

 3. Advised how-to documents to increase user contributions and help further the goals of the  community in teaching and learning

-The timeline for the project is __9/14-11/30__.
 Each outcome has a number of steps outlined below in the tables for Outcomes 1-3.
-The first steps are to build the documentation and separate content in the current tutorials into __Tutorial__ and __Explanation__ content.
-This will be done in the first three weeks of the project as part of Outcomes 1 and 2-revising the website and tutorials, respectively.
-While the layout is submitted for review, the high priority "Read/write arrays" tutorial will be written for submission as a pull request as part of Outcome 2.
+While the __Proposed Documentation__ is submitted for review, the high priority "Read/write arrays" tutorial will be written for submission as a pull request as part of Outcome 2.
 During the review of the revised website and updated "Read/Write arrays" tutorial, I will begin writing a tutorial for